dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

   - `FILTER`: may contain a complex expression using the Boolean operators AND and OR, as well as comparison operators.
 The left argument of a comparison operator must be a query variable.
+    A Knora ontology entity IRI used in a `FILTER` must be a property IRI.
   - `FILTER NOT EXISTS`
   - `OFFSET`: the `OFFSET` is needed for paging.
 It does not actually refer to the number of triples to be returned, but to the